 Before we get started, let me introduce myself:

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have had both labor pains, and kidney stone pain — so I am a good source for information on this.
-If you’re pregnant, please grab my hospital packing list here:
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have had both labor pain, and kidney stone pain — so I am a good source for information on this.

 Ok, let’s get back to kidney stones during pregnancy: